perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Requires too much storage as original disk or data
 		- Tools might not collect marginal sectors
 			- due to low threshold of retry reads on weak media spots on drive
-- **What are the advantages and disadvantages of Proprietary Format**
+- **What are the advantages and disadvantages of Proprietary Format?**
+	-